BenQuigley/signmaker.dev/content/blog/vim-features.md

 - My assignment of "importance points" to the various Vim features that I discussed are obviously arbitrary, as are the categories themselves, and no doubt there are important Vim features that I failed to test.
 (No doubt there are important Vim features that I don't even know about!)
+If I didn't score your favorite feature or web IDE, please feel free to [reach out](/pages/contact.html) and I can update this post.

 - I didn't test Vim features that don't make sense in the context of a non-Vim IDE, such as netrw (its directory explorer, `:Explore`), splitting panes, and opening tabs.

-- There are inevitably some idiosyncrasies and inconsistencies.
-I had to make judgment calls about how forgiving to be.
-For example, I gave no points to HackerRank when finding that jumping from a parenthesis to its partner only works forwards in its editor; when finding, however, that Neetcode.io editor's visual block mode works to some extent, but doesn't allow replacing in the visual block with `r` as Vim does, I awarded points for that feature anyway since (to me) 95% of the feature's utility was there.
+- I'm human and can be inconsistent.
+I had to make judgment calls about how to handle scoring certain idiosyncrasies.
+For example, I gave no points to HackerRank when finding that jumping from a parenthesis to its partner doesn't work when jumping backwards in its editor.
+When finding, however, that Neetcode.io editor's Visual Block mode works to some extent, but doesn't allow replacing in the visual block with `r` as Vim does, I awarded points for that feature anyway since (to me) 95% of the feature's utility was there.

 - I don't know the Emacs keybinds well enough to grade them, sorry!
 If you want to hit me with a rubric of desired features and instructions for testing, I'd be happy to collaborate on a